Getting from Athens to Spetses is pretty easy if you plan your trip ahead a bit.

 Final Thoughts on My Trip to Spetses

-I highly recommend taking some time to visit Spetses as the island is extremely beautiful and really stands out from the other islands due to the number of trees and greenery providing a nice contrast from the normally rugged landscapes of the other Greek islands.
+I highly recommend taking some time to visit Spetses as the island is extremely beautiful and stands out from the other islands due to the number of trees and greenery, providing a nice contrast from the normally rugged landscapes of the other Greek islands.

-⇒ Here is a guide of what to do in Spetses
+⇒ Here is a guide to what to do in Spetses

 ⇒ Click here for tips on visiting the Acropolis in Athens

 ⇒ Click here if you’re seeking out the best things to do in Hydra